xapian/xapian-docsprint/concepts/indexing/uniqueness.rst

 One is to use a one-to-one mapping between your identifiers and Xapian docids.
-This will work if your identifiers are positive integers and they all fit within 32 bits (under about 4 billion).
+This will work if your identifiers are positive integers and they all fit within 32 bits (under about 4 billion), or if they are 64-bit and you configure xapian-core with `--enable-64bit-docid`.

 The other is to use a special term containing your identifier, which will work for any type of identifier.
 Typically you will prefix this (by convention with 'Q') to avoid collisions with other terms.
-Terms have a limited length (245 bytes in chert), so if your unique identifiers are really long you'll need to do something more complicated.
+Terms have a limited length (245 bytes in glass and chert), so if your unique identifiers are really long you'll need to do something more complicated.

 For more information on both techniques, `see our FAQ on this`_.